PLSysSec/FaCT/guidelines.md

 Commit messages should follow [these 7 rules](https://chris.beams.io/posts/git-commit/) to the best of your ability.

-Pull requests must be approved by Gary or Sunjay.
+Pull requests must be approved by soelgary or scauligi.

 ### Style